gitleaks/gitleaks/README.md

 ### Installation
 Gitleaks can be installed using Homebrew, Docker, or Go.
 Gitleaks is also available in binary form for many popular platforms and OS types on the [releases page](https://github.com/zricethezav/gitleaks/releases).
+In addition, Gitleaks can be implemented as a pre-commit hook directly in your repo.

 ##### MacOS